-On a first date, I was once pleasantly surprised the constant texter I had met through online dating, was tall and very good looking.
+Once On a first date, I was surprised a constant texter was tall and good looking.
 Crystal blue eyes and a smile that could make Grumpy from Snow White blush like Bashful.
 He was kind, sometimes funny and perfectly charming.
 After a night of conversation, the expected kiss happened (it was nice) and yet sparks didn’t fly.
 I couldn’t find him sexy, even though he ticked every box my mind envisioned.

 What’s the difference between handsome men and sexy?

 The website 2 Know Myself lists a number of traits that typically make a man’s face attractive.
-These traits include “masculine features” such as a “well defined jaw” and “small eyes”, in addition to “balanced proportions” and “facial symmetry”.
+These traits are linked to masculine features: “well defined jaw”, “small eyes”, “balanced proportions” and “facial symmetry”.
 In Hollywood, Idris Elba, Ryan Gosling, Bradley Cooper and Michael Ealy are a few leading men often considered most handsome.

 Why can’t we understand many sexy men are ugly?

 Generically speaking.
-Most of us see celebrity couples and partners walking together, and think: “How did he get her?”
+Most of us have seen celebrity couples and wondered: “How did he get her?”
 (And vice versa).
-A standard example is Beyonce and Jay-Z. Italian businessman Flavio Briatore has dated (been linked to) countless supermodels: Naomi Campbell, Heidi Klum, Eva Herzigova… and without sounding too obnoxious, I don’t know people who would call him cute.
+A standard example is Beyonce and Jay-Z. Italian businessman Flavio Briatore has dated (been linked to) countless supermodels: Naomi Campbell, Heidi Klum, Eva Herzigova… and without sounding too obnoxious, I don’t know people who’d call him cute.

-One of my friend’s points out celebrities with unappealing partners and says things like: “I wonder why they’re together.
+A friend of mine points out celebrities with unappealing partners and says things like: “I wonder why they’re together.
 Maybe [he/she] is amazing in bed.”
 For non-famous couples, the obvious excuse is: “They’re together because of money.”
 When I’m dating older men, presumption weighs heavily on the relationships.
 As soon as I reveal a wide age-gap, people ask about a partner’s job.

-Apologies to the men I’ve dated; they don’t usually fit Western society’s “hot ideal”.
+The men I’ve dated; they don’t usually fit Western society ideals.
 I can’t remember a friend or co-worker ever complimenting their looks.
 Which isn’t to say they’re hideous – I of course found them attractive.
 I like guys who have a positive, open attitude, intellect, charm and sense of humour.
 It’s only after I uncover these attributes that I begin to admire physical features.
 Since a child I’ve followed this pattern.
-I didn’t tell others who I fancied at school knowing they wouldn’t agree.
-In high school I eventually revealed my crush to close friends, and remember downplaying the situation, acting as though my feeling were minor.
+I didn’t tell others my crushes at school because they wouldn’t approve.
+Eventually in high school I revealed my crush to close friends, downplaying the situation; acting as though my feeling were minor.

 Why I prefer sexy over handsome men

 I find mixed features intriguing.
-Maybe a man with gorgeous eyes and prominent cheekbones, with a nose a little crooked or a slightly too wide forehead.
+Maybe a man with gorgeous eyes and prominent cheekbones; their nose a little crooked, or a slightly too wide forehead.
 Anything that makes them unique and beautiful in a non-obvious way.

-Going by the media and shows like Love Island, handsome men have six pack abs, self-tanned skin, hairless bodies, whitened teeth, a hint of stubble and 6ft height.
-This is idolised on IG where women also follow a typical guideline of full lips, thick eyebrows and curvy hips.
+Going by the media and shows like Love Island, handsome men have six pack abs, self-tanned skin, hairless bodies, whitened teeth, a hint of stubble and 6 ft height.
+This is idolised on IG where women also follow a typical guideline: full lips, thick eyebrows, thin waists, curvy hips.
 I feel it’s become too conventional and boring.
-When I picture a sexy man, I imagine one who avoids the trends and has an image different from the crowd.
+When I picture a sexy man, I imagine one who avoids the trends and has an image that differentiates from crowds.

 Does it really matter?

-I quit dating sites when realising I was selecting men on looks which I don’t do in real life.
-Give me a sexy man who makes my sexual desires skyrocket over handsome men who make my vision prettier.
+I quit dating sites when realising I was selecting men on looks which I avoid doing in real life.
+Give me a sexy man who makes my sexual desires skyrocket over a handsome man who make my vision prettier.